-BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency BMP-23 Development and Implementation of an Underwater Construction Noise Control, Abatement, and Monitoring Plan Develop and implement an underwater sound control, abatement, and monitoring plan to avoid and minimize the effects of underwater construction noise on fish, particularly underwater noise effects associated with impact pile driving activities in the Sacramento River for Alternative 2.
+BMP# Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency BMP-23 Development and Implementation of an Underwater Construction Noise Control, Abatement, and Monitoring Plan Develop and implement an underwater sound control, abatement, and monitoring plan to avoid and minimize the effects of underwater construction noise on fish, particularly underwater noise effects associated with impact pile driving activities in the Sacramento River for Alternative 2.
 The plan will incorporate the following types of measures: Restrict in-water work and bank work within 200 feet of the shoreline to the in-water work windows specified in construction BMPs.
 Employ underwater noise-reducing methods using the best available and practicable technologies, such as use of vibratory rather than impact pile driving equipment when appropriate; using an impact pile driver to proof piles initially placed with a vibratory pile driver; employing noise attenuation using bubble curtains, air-filled fabric barriers, or isolation piles.
 Specific techniques to be used will be based on site-specific conditions.
-Restricting in-water and near-shore impact pile driving activities on land (within 200 feet of shore) and in water to ensure that peak and cumulative sound exposure levels during pile driving activities on land (within 200 feet of shore) and in water to ensure that peak and cumulative sound exposure levels during pile driving do not exceed the values that were estimated (using the NMFS spreadsheet model) in support of the environmental permitting process.
-Stopping pile driving for the day if underwater noise monitoring indicates that daily peak and cumulative sound exposure levels are no longer being exceeded.
-Monitoring the in-water work area for fish that may be showing signs of distress or injury as a result of pile driving activities, and stopping work when distressed or injured fish are observed.
-If stressed, injured, or dead fish are observed during pile driving the row stressed in injured, or dead fish are observed during pile driving when histressed or injured fish are no longer showing signs of stress, injury, or mortality.
-Prior to and During construction Daily summaries of the hydroacoustic monitoring results.
+Restricting in-water and near-shore impact pile driving to daytime hours (7:00 a.m. to 7:00 p.m.) to provide fish with a 12-hour quiet period between impact pile driving events.
+Monitoring underwater noise levels during all pile-driving activities on land (within 200 feet of shore) and in water to ensure that peak and cumulative sound exposure levels during pile driving do not exceed the values that were estimated (using the NMFS spreadsheet model) in support of the environmental permitting process.
+Stopping pile driving for the day if underwater noise monitoring indicates that daily peak and cumulative sound exposure levels are being exceeded, and taking corrective actions (e.g., reducing the total number of strikes per day on subsequent days) until monitoring shows that daily peak and cumulative sound exposure levels are no longer being exceeded.
+Monitoring the in-water work area for fish that may be showing signs of distress or injury as a result of pile driving AuthorityContractors Prior to and During construction Daily summaries of the hydroacoustic monitoring results.
 Daily reporting of any occurrences of stressed, injured, or dead fish. • CDFW • NMFS